justinolcott/Ski-Challenge-Website/README.md

 - from the code we used, it appears to use functions to seperate the functionality code with the webpage code by having a function call another function that then accesses the website
 - use localStorage to save things to the server
 - when creating elements, it tends to be a document.createElement, element.textContent assignment, and then parent.appendChild().

+## Startup JS
+- I found that using classes was very effective in making things more concise and understandable
+- I had troubles having different classes access each other's methods.
+I was stuck on inheritance, but instead, it was solved very easily by passing the instance to class that needs it.
+And you can even pass two instances each other's references to each other to create a strong relationship
+- I found it effective to have models or classes to represent repeatable sections of html such as a challenge representing a challenge element
+- I used querySelect a ton!
+- to change the page, use window.location.href
+- I had some problems with href when it was in a form vs. a button.